Mercury-Language/mercury/README.cross.md

-Cross-compilng Mercury with GCC or clang
+Cross-compiling Mercury with GCC or clang
 ========================================

 You can cross-compile the Mercury system with GCC or with clang so that the